SaiKarthik2804/Computer_Vision_Based_Leather_Inspector/README.md

 # Computer Vision-Based Leather Inspector

-This is an OpenCV based leather inspector to detect defective areas in leather
+This is an OpenCV-based leather inspector to detect defective areas in leather

-This Python Program works on the below steps.
+This Python Program works based on the below steps.

 1. Grey Scaling the Input Image
 2. Thresholding the Grey scaled Image